 Maggie Lena Mitchell Walker was born in 1867 to a former slave in the home of Elizabeth Van Lew in Church Hill.
 The site is now the location of Bellevue Elementary School.
 Van Lew, a member of a prominent local family and staunch abolitionist, was a spy for the Union forces during the Civil War.
 Young Maggie was a member of First African Baptist Church in Court End.
 After her father died, she worked with her mother collecting and delivering laundry for white customers.
 At this time, she noticed the economic and employment disparities between whites and blacks in the city.
 This discovery compelled her to later help blacks fiscally improve their lives.

 At the age of fourteen, she joined the Independent Order of St. Luke, a benevolent society formed in Baltimore after the Civil War to aid blacks during times of illness and funeral needs.
 During this time, she taught school and studied accounting at night.
 After she married Armstead Walker, she stopped teaching, yet continued her mission with I.O.
 St. Luke and elevated through the ranks of the organization.
 By 1899, she was elected to its highest position, Right Worthy Grand Secretary of St. Luke, and had later risen to Secretary-Treasurer.
 Under Mrs. Walker’s skilled leadership, the organization grew into a successful financial institution.
 To help blacks become economically stronger, she chartered the St. Luke Penny Savings Bank in 1902 under I.O.
 St. Luke.
-She became the country’s first black woman bank president.
+She became, not only the country’s first black woman bank president, but the nation’s first woman bank president as well.
 The bank was located at First and Marshall Streets in Jackson Ward.
 By 1920, over six hundred homes had been financed for African-Americans in the area by the bank, helping to decrease a factor of economic disproportion she witnessed as a child.
 In 1930, the bank merged with two other black-owned banks forming Consolidated Bank and Trust.
 For several years, she remained the president of this financial institution, which at one time had several locations in the Richmond and Hampton Roads areas.
 In 2011, Consolidated Bank and Trust was closed.

 In addition to her efforts with I.O.
 St. Luke, Mrs. Walker also served on several boards of other local organizations such as the Richmond Chapter of the NAACP and the National Association of Colored Women.
 In 1936, the second public high school in the city for blacks was built and named after her.
 It closed in 1989 and reopened in 1998 as the Maggie L. Walker Governor’s School for Government and International Studies.